4 Quick Ways to Create Calming Moments

 Our daily lives are usually far from uneventful.
 Whether it’s running your own business, getting the kids to soccer practice, going back to school or making time to take your dog for a walk—your brain is working hard to keep tabs on all your to-do’s… which is no easy feat.

 Creating calming moments throughout the day can help you take a step back and let your mind and body settle down for a sec.
-This little slice of recover can help you feel slightly more refreshed and give you some extra stamina to get through whatever may be coming your way.
+This little slice of recovery can help you feel slightly more refreshed and give you some extra stamina to get through whatever may be coming your way.

 It doesn’t have to be more than a couple minutes to give yourself a chance to reset so you can continue to go about your day being awesome.

 You owe yourself that kindness so let’s dive into some quick calming practices that you can do almost anywhere.

 A Breathing Exercise You Can Do at Your Desk